technion/website/_posts/2015-08-19-reactjs-xss-testing.md

 You can view it all on my Github.
 <a class="btn btn-default" href="https://github.com/technion/reactxss">https://github.com/technion/reactxss</a>

+## Update

+This code has been overhauled for React 16.
+We've also moved to Webpack and Typescript.
+It sounds like framework churn - but Typescript really is more maintainable even for code this small.

-The current code base is also running live at [https://lolware.net/reactxss/index.html](https://lolware.net/reactxss/index.html).
+The current code base is also running live at [http://lolware-content.s3-website-ap-northeast-1.amazonaws.com/reactxss/](http://lolware-content.s3-website-ap-northeast-1.amazonaws.com/reactxss/).
 No, it doesn't look like much.
-That's a TODO.
+That's still a TODO.

 ## Conclusion